pblaney/mgp1000/README.md

 ```

 ## Prepare the Pipeline for Usage
 Due to size, certain reference genome files are GNU zipped so these `make` commands will unzip them for use in the pipeline.
-Additionally, an `input` directory is created for staging all input BAM or FASTQ files.
+Additionally, an `input` directory is created for staging all input BAM or FASTQ files, `preprocessedBams` subdirectory for BAMs that have undergone preprocessing and are ready for Germline/Somatic Variant Analysis steps, and a `logs` directory to store Nextflow output log files for each run.
 ```
 $ make prep-pipeline
 ### Example output ###